Devisetti-Uday/Zomato_clone/README.md

 # Zomato_clone (UI only)
 A responsive Zomato-inspired web layout built using HTML, CSS, and Bootstrap.
-This project replicates the visual design of Zomato, including the homepage, restaurant listings, and other key UI elements.
+This project replicates the visual design of Zomato, including the homepage, popular localities, and other key UI elements.

 * Features
 1. Fully responsive design